torvalds/linux/Documentation/admin-guide/media/i2c-cardlist.rst

 The I²C (Inter-Integrated Circuit) bus is a three-wires bus used internally at the media cards for communication between different chips.
-While the bus is not visible to the Linux Kernel, drivers need to send and receive commands via the bus.
-The Linux Kernel driver abstraction has support to implement different drivers for each component inside an I²C bus, as if the bus were visible to the main system board.
+While the bus is not visible to the GNU/Linux Kernel, drivers need to send and receive commands via the bus.
+The GNU/Linux Kernel driver abstraction has support to implement different drivers for each component inside an I²C bus, as if the bus were visible to the main system board.